DayS/EnhancedEditText/README.md

 ![Alt](https://raw.github.com/DayS/EnhancedEditText/master/header.png)

 **EnhancedEditText** allows you to simply add [Iconify](https://github.com/JoanZapata/android-iconify) or text on each end of an EditText.
-It's awesome to get ride of TextView aligned with the component to say what's the purpose of the field, or to show value unit.
+It's awesome to get rid of TextView aligned with the component to say what's the purpose of the field, or to show value unit.

 # Get started